-- (c) copulation or courtship observed of a species within its breeding range; - (t) other territorial behavior observed in the study area; - (s) territorial song or drumming heard. - Observed (O): The following criteria indicate the species was detected, but with no evidence of local breeding: - (b) bird captured or banded.
-NOTE: The presence of a brood patch or cloacal protuberance on a single individual is not valid evidence of local breeding; - (e) bird encountered (seen or heard) in the study area but with no territorial behavior; - (o) bird encountered flying over the study area.

-Absent (--): The species was not encountered during that period.
+- (c) copulation or courtship observed of a species within its breeding range; - (t) other territorial behavior observed in the study area; - (s) territorial song or drumming heard.

+Observed (O): The following criteria indicate the species was detected, but with no evidence of local breeding:

+- (b) bird captured or banded.
+NOTE: The presence of a brood patch or cloacal protuberance on a single individual is not valid evidence of local breeding; - (e) bird encountered (seen or heard) in the study area but with no territorial behavior; - (o) bird encountered flying over the study area. - Absent (--): The species was not encountered during that period.

-probable breeder in May and confirmed as a breeder in June may drop back to a probable breeder in July and show no signs of breeding (or disappear altogether) by August.
+of Period Breeding Status codes likely will decrease for most species as the season progresses and breeding behavior diminishes.
+For example, a species recorded as a probable breeder in May and confirmed as a breeder in June may drop back to a probable breeder in July and show no signs of breeding (or disappear altogether) by August.